dss-extensions/dss_matlab/README.md

 # DSS MATLAB: an unofficial MATLAB package for EPRI's OpenDSS

-**Currently in pre-release status!**

-This is work-in-progress version of a set of MATLAB classes that expose the DSS C-API library with the same structure as the COM object.
-At the moment, this is the equivalent of DSS Python and DSS Sharp for MATLAB usage.
+This is version of a set of MATLAB classes that expose the DSS C-API library with the same structure as the COM object, with the same as extensions as DSS Python.
+This is the equivalent of DSS Python and DSS Sharp for MATLAB usage.

 Related projects:
 - [`OpenDSS`](https://sourceforge.net/projects/electricdss/): The main OpenDSS project, maintained by EPRI.